apcooper/durham_phd_python/README.md

 git clone https://github.com/apcooper/python_postgrad_2017.git
 ```

-If that doesn't work, use the 'Download as zip' button on github, save and unzip the file.
+If that doesn't work, use the bright green 'Clone or download' button on github, choose 'Download as zip', save and unzip the file.

 Launch the tutorial:
 ```